[CS Technical Interview 1] Computer Architecture That Gets You Talking

 4. CPU Operating Principles

-• Instruction format, operands, interrupts, pipelining (including limitations and hazards), superscalar processors
+• Instruction formats, operands, interrupts, pipelining (including limitations and hazards), and superscalar processors

 5. Main Memory

-• RAM, MMU, cache memory, hit rate, average memory access time, cache locality and hierarchical structure
+• RAM, MMU, cache memory, hit ratio, average memory access time, cache locality and hierarchy

 7. Input/Output Devices